digirati-co-uk/iiif-canvas-panel/docs/examples/14-annotations.md

 ## Body

+TODO - similar to above, just construct the W3C anno and let Vault parse the body

 A **Body** could be very similar to a target (e.g., a canvas in a manifest could be the body of a link annotation).
 But a body could be a URL, a textual body, and other kinds of resource.
 Hyperion doesn't have wrapper classes for every possible type of Target, but it will try to coerce the found Annotation body into one of its known types.

 It will also attempt to coerce string values into a language map compatible with IIIF language maps.